mta-solutions/fsharp-data-validation/README.md

 ## Proof Helpers

-There are helper functions for the `Proof` type to make it easier to work with.
+The following are helper functions for the `Proof` type that make it easier to work with.

 ### `toResult` Helper